farcasterxyz/docs/docs/hubble/troubleshooting.md

 ## Is my hub in sync?

 Use the [grafana dashboard](/hubble/monitoring) to monitor your hub.
-The Status tab will show the message sync percent of your hub compared to it's peers.
+The Status tab will show the message sync percent of your hub compared to its peers.
 If this is less than 100%, try restarting the hub and waiting a while.
 If this persists, reach out on the [Developer Chat](https://t.me/farcasterdevchat) or file an issue on the [hub repo](https://github.com/farcasterxyz/hub-monorepo/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=bug%20%28hubble%29%3A).